 Bangaluru is one of the most LGBTQIA+ friendly cities in India mainly due to its inclusive work environment and open culture.
 Bengaluru has hosted the Namma pride march annually since 2008.

 The Namma Pride March was the first to hold a Lesbian Bike on Dykes event in

 its 2013 parade.
 It also hosts its annual Queer Film Festival to celebrate Lesbian Gay and Trans cinema.

 Bengaluru is known as the garden city of India and the country's Silicon Valley.
 The city is quite progressive and has many must-visit places hidden within it.

-Pride march- Namma Pride March
+Pride march: Namma Pride March

-Places to visit- 1.
+Places to visit: 1.
 Lalbagh, Cubbon Park, Ulsoor Lake, Bangalore Palace

 So enjoy flaunt your flag and scream out loud to show the ‘’We Exist and enjoy pride month in these colorful cities with their unique culture and LGBTQIA+ friendly environment